odwrotnamapa/OdwrotnaMapa/README.md

 - W pełni otwarty kod źródłowy (licencja MIT)

 # 🇬🇧 About the project
 Most modern maps place north at the top.
-This is not, however, the only possible way to represent the world. **Odwrotna Mapa** (literally "Reverse Map") was created as an attempt to look at a familiar map from another perspective and to encourage reflection on how conventions influence our perception of reality.
+This is not, however, the only possible way to represent the world. **Odwrotna Mapa** (literally "Inverted Map") was created as an attempt to look at a familiar map from another perspective and to encourage reflection on how conventions influence our perception of reality.

 ...but I'd be lying if I said that's the only thing that defines this app — it offers much more value and a wealth of features, including:
 - **Place and address search** (Nominatim, Photon)